INSPIRE-Lab-US/Byzantine-resilient-distributed-learning/README.md

 Z. Yang, A. Gang and W. U. Bajwa, "Adversary-Resilient Distributed and Decentralized Statistical Inference and Machine Learning: An Overview of Recent Advances Under the Byzantine Threat Model," in IEEE Signal Processing Magazine, vol. 37, no. 3, pp. 146-159, May 2020, doi: 10.1109/MSP.2020.2973345.

+For all these experiments we setup a decentralized architecture with 20 nodes and 2,000 training samples from the MNIST dataset per node.
 ## Requirements and Dependencies
 To reproduce the environment we used to run the experiments create a conda environment using the `environment.yml` provided.